ruc-practical-ai-fall-2025/development-environment-setup/README.md

 You are now ready to clone the course syllabus!

-Go to a web browser and navigate to the syllabus page: [https://github.com/ruc-practical-ai/syllabus](https://github.com/ruc-practical-ai/syllabus).
+Go to a web browser and navigate to the syllabus page: [https://github.com/ruc-practical-ai-fall-2025/syllabus](https://github.com/ruc-practical-ai-fall-2025/syllabus).

-Then click the green `Code` button, click SSH, and copy the text there.
+Then click the green `Code` button, click HTTPS, and copy the text there.
 Run the following command in Git Bash or your preferred shell to clone the repository.

 ```bash
 git clone PASTED-TEXT
 ```

 Replace the PASTED-TEXT with the text you copied from the drop down under `Code` on GitHub.
-The actual command you run should look something like the following.
+The actual command you run should look something like the following (but not exactly since the path will be different).

 ```bash
 git clone git@github.com:ruc-practical-ai/syllabus.git